MicrosoftDocs/VBA-Docs/api/Excel.Workbook.ToggleFormsDesign.md

 api_name:
 - Excel.Workbook.ToggleFormsDesign
 ms.assetid: 3a6352e3-26b9-713e-ed93-a5890b37bc0a
-ms.date: 06/08/2017
+ms.date: 05/29/2019
 localization_priority: Normal
 ---

 # Workbook.ToggleFormsDesign method (Excel)

-The  **ToggleFormsDesign** method is used to toggle Excel into Design Mode when using forms controls.
+Used to toggle Excel into Design mode when using forms controls.

 ## Syntax